Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 Nooko3PayTasks.cancelPlan(context, subscription_plan)
 ```

-Where subscription_plan is the subscription plan id from the Stripe™ dashboard.
+Where subscription_plan is the subscription plan id from the Stripe dashboard.
 Pay attention, though, if you cancel a subscription, it will be in a "<u>grace</u>" period (which usually it's the time left before the next payment period starts), in which can be **resumed** without any problem calling the API.

 ```java